 Research

 For digital democracy to achieve its goal of enabling participatory renewal in our societies, a comprehensive, multi-method research effort is needed to support the development of digital democracy in a democratically principled, empirically informed, and computationally sound manner.
+Our flagship project, LiquidFeedback, incorporates findings from our research collaborations.

 Enabling the Digital Democratic Revival: